RGGH/evaluate/README.md

 ---

-# Evaluate - An LLM Eval Framework
+# Evaluate - An LLM Testing Framework

-A lightweight, flexible evaluation framework for testing models with automated judging capabilities, supporting Gemini, Anthropic, OpenAI, and  Ollama.
+A lightweight, flexible evaluation 'eval' framework for testing models with automated judging capabilities, supporting Gemini, Anthropic, OpenAI, and  Ollama.